Fraternities of Plast: Lisovi Chorty

-Lisovi Chorty have established sections in Argentina, Australia, Canada, Germany, Ireland, Poland, Portugal, Ukraine, United States.
-Among the most famous members are UPA General Roman Shukhevych, politician Andriy Pyaseckyy, economist Bohdan Hawrylyshyn, last president of UNR in exile Mykola Plavyuk, writer Vasyl Karkhut, Bishop Hlib Lonchyna, and civil and political figure Stepan Okhrymovych.
+Lisovi Chorty has established sections in Argentina, Australia, Canada, Germany, Ireland, Poland, Portugal, Ukraine and the United States.
+Among the most famous members are UPA General Roman Shukhevych, politician Andriy Pyaseckyy, economist Bohdan Hawrylyshyn, the last president of the UNR (in exile) Mykola Plavyuk, writer Vasyl Karkhut, Bishop Hlib Lonchyna, and civil and political figure Stepan Okhrymovych.

 Order of the Iron Spur

-Order of the Iron Spur (Орден Залізної Остроги) is a male troop of the Ukrainian Plast Scouting organization.
-It is sequentially the 15th kurin' (troop) of 'Rover Scouts' ("starshi plastuny").
+The Order of the Iron Spur (Орден Залізної Остроги) is a male troop of the Ukrainian Plast Scouting organization.
+It is the 15th kurin' of Rover Scouts.

 History

-It was founded as Order of the Iron Spur Chivalry in November 1916 by group of Ukrainian Sich Riflemen leading by centurion Ivan Tsiapka (who became the first Grand Komtur thereafter), although the factual initiator is considered to be Leo Lepky.
-The Chivalry was dissolved and afterwards revived by scouts (who were considered by former Order members to be their successors) in 1927 as a part of Plast organization.
+It was founded as the Order of the Iron Spur Chivalry in November 1916 by group of Ukrainian Sich Riflemen, led by centurion Ivan Tsiapka (who later became the first Grand Komtur), although the founder is considered to be Leo Lepky.
+The Order was dissolved and afterwards revived by Plastuny (who were considered by former Order members to be their successors), in 1927, as a part of Plast.
 The aim of the modern Order, revived in 1996, is to develop Plast organization structure and Plast specializations as well as to promote the healthy lifestyle amongst Plast members.

 Insignia of the Order

-The composition base is the emblem of Sviatoslav the Conqueror ("bidental") - comes from the spur sign, the symbol of Ukrainian chivalry of princely times.
-Bidental of Svyatoslav, like a cross or a trident, is the symbol of the main principles of world growth, the combination of the two main life-giving principles (spirit and matter, fire and water, male and female).
+The composition base is the emblem of Sviatoslav the Conqueror (the bident) which comes from the spur sign, the symbol of Ukrainian chivalry of princely times.
+The bident of Svyatoslav, like a cross or a trident, is a symbol of the main principles of world growth: the combination of the two main life-giving principles (spirit and matter; fire and water; male and female).

 The Will of Sviatoslav the Conqueror

 Folk legends preserved the tale about Sviatoslav the Conqueror, who was about to go in the campaign against the Bulgarians.
-Once during the campaign his faithful horse had suddenly stopped and Sviatoslav refused to go into battle: magi believed if the horse resists to go in the campaign – it is a sign that the soldier would not return alive from the battlefield and predicted a death to the Grand prince.
-Smith Hysch promised to invent for him a tool that will force a horse to go in the campaign.
-The Glorious blacksmith forged for Svyatoslav the first pair of iron spurs.
-The horse went on a campaign and Svyatoslav returned with a victory and glory.
-Then the prince thanked Hysch and gave him a will to found the Ruthenian Order of Knights in honor of the Iron Spures.

-Ivan Tsiapka, the future Grand Komtur of the Order, had seen a dream about that and decided to implement the Will of Sviatoslav.
+Once, during the campaign, his faithful horse had suddenly stopped and Sviatoslav refused to go into battle: magi believed that if the horse resisted going into battle, it was a sign that the soldier would not return alive from the battlefield, and predicted the Grand Prince's death.
+A smith, Hysch, promised to invent a tool that would force a horse to go in the campaign.
+The blacksmith thus forged the first pair of iron spurs.
+The horse went on a campaign and Svyatoslav returned with victory and glory.
+Then, the Prince thanked Hysch and gave him a will to found the Ruthenian Order of Knights, in honor of the Iron Spurs.
+Ivan Tsiapka, the future Grand Komtur of the Order, had a dream about this legend and decided to implement the Will of Sviatoslav.

 Orden Khrestonistsiv

-Orden Khrestonistsiv (Орден Хрестоносцiв) is a male fraternity of the Ukrainian Plast Scouting organization.
-It is sequentially the 5th kurin' (fraternity) of 'Older Scouts' ("starshi plastuny") and the 20th kurin' of 'Senior Scouts' ("seniory").
-Together, these two "kureny" form the Orden Khrestonostsiv chosen for Svyatoslav the Conqueror.
+Orden Khrestonistsiv (Орден Хрестоносцiв) is a male fraternity of the Ukrainian Plast.
+It is the 5th kurin' of Rover Scouts and the 20th kurin' of Seniors.
+Together, these two Fraternities form the Orden Khrestonostsiv, named after Svyatoslav the Conqueror.